RitchieLab/dnanexus/sequencing/README.txt

 | | | are deemed inadequate.
 Note that only chromosomal-level VCFs are provided
 | | | for the raw VCF files.
 | +-padded
+| | padded include all onTarget variants, plus +/- 20bp on either side of the target
+| | regions.
 | | +-annotated
 | | | The VCF corresponding to the "annotated" folder above.
 | | +-filtered_vcf